-There are different reasons that can cause a dog to become aggressive, with reasons such as no good socializing skills, possessiveness, fear, and defensiveness being a few of them.
+Different reasons can cause a dog to become aggressive, with reasons such as no good socializing skills, possessiveness, fear, and defensiveness being a few of them.
 An aggressive dog can become very dangerous for people and other pets around him.

-When your dog is acting aggressively he may show series of increasingly intense behaviors, such as becoming extremely rigid and still, growling or barking in a manner that sounds threatening, snarling, biting with enough pressure to tear the skin or cause a bruise and lunging forward in an intimidating manner.
+When your dog is acting aggressively, he may show series of increasingly intense behaviors, such as becoming extremely rigid and still, growling or barking in a manner that sounds threatening, snarling, biting with enough pressure to tear the skin or cause a bruise and lunging forward in an intimidating way.

-It is important to observe your dog’s behavior and whom he is acting aggressively towards.
+It is important to observe your dog’s behavior and whom he is acting aggressively.
 Working with your vet often helps in aggression cases.
 Some dogs show aggressive behavior when they are suffering from different medical conditions.

-It has not been confirmed whether a dog can be completely cured from such behavioral problem, but some forms of aggressions can be reduced very well.
-However, the best way to manage an aggressive dog is to limit his exposure to people, situations and other things that may trigger such response.
+It has not been confirmed whether a dog can be completely cured of such a behavioral problem, but some forms of aggression can be reduced very well.
+However, the best way to manage an aggressive dog is to limit his exposure to people, situations and other things that may trigger such a response.